-Designed by the renowned Crenshaw Coore tandem, Brandon Trails is a worthy compliment to the stunning seaside beauty of the other Brandon Dunes courses located on the property.
-In fact, if this course was located in any other location, it would probably be noted as the best course there.
-Because of the other courses at Bandon Dunes Golf resort this design tends to get overlooked.
-Besides the first tee, this course does not offer the views of the Pacific for which the resort and the other courses are so well known.
+Designed by the renowned Coore and Crenshaw tandem, Brandon Trails is a worthy compliment to the stunning seaside beauty of the other Brandon Dunes courses located on the property.
+Because of the other courses at Bandon Dunes Golf resort and their stunning views, this design tends to get overlooked.
+Besides the first tee, this course does not offer a visual of the Pacific.
 While players may not be able to see the ocean, its presence is felt throughout the round.
-The cool breeze through the trees and constant background noise remind you that the ocean is not far, but after beginning the journey through the dunes and into the forest, it is not really missed.
+The cool breeze through the trees and constant background noise remind you that the water is near, but after beginning the journey through the dunes and into the forest, it is not really missed.
 Brandon Trails is happy to offer its own unique challenge and beauty.

 The course is located on the southern end of the property and shares a clubhouse with The Preserve, a par three course that offers some of the most dramatic views found at the resort.
 We will save that course review for a different time.
 This write up is about Trails.

-A gentle par four opens the journey and shows the players what to expect the rest of the round.
+The experience opens with a gentle dog leg par four and shows the players what to expect the rest of the round.
 The fairway is generous as is the opening to the green, but subtle mounding and bunkering will penalize and test those who do not put the ball in the right position.

 The par three second is a unique downhill shot deep into the dunes.
-It offers quite a bit of elevation change, something not overly common at Brandon.
+It offers quite a bit of elevation change, something not overly common at the other courses of Brandon.
 Crenshaw and Coore use this change in elevation throughout the round challenging players to trust their numbers and judge the swirling wind correctly.

 The par 5s at Brandon Trails are all different and all challenging.
 The third hole is a great example of making players hit a good shot in order to be rewarded.
 A centerline bunker is located right in the heart of the landing area.
 Off the tee, you will have to decide whether to try and carry the trap, or fit it in the left side or right side of the fairway.
 A shorter club off the tee will lead to much more room and space, but obviously a challenging second shot from a lengthier spot.
 If a good tee shot is played, the hole can be birdied.
 However, missing the fairway or finding the bunker will make par a great score.